oikoweather/oiko-docs/docs/index.md

 | **Seasonal<br/>  Forecast**      |                          CFS                           |          100km           |             6 hours              |              9 months               |                                                                         |
 | **Ensemble<br/>  Forecast**      |                          GEFS                          |           25km           |             3 hours              |               10 days               |                                                                         |
 | **Air Quality <br/>  Forecast**  |                         SILAM                          |           20km           |              Hourly              |               5 days                | Includes data from 5 previous days                                      |

+## Uses

+Here are some examples of what you can do with Oikolab API:

+* **Building Simulation** - Download TMY or AMY EPW files for any location from 1940 to present.
+* **Asset Management** - Have assets in hundreds of locations?
+Download time-series weather data for all locations with a single API call.
+* **Climate Change Analysis** - Get decades of weather parameter time-series data in seconds.

 *[ECMWF]: European Centre for Medium-Range Weather Forecasts *[NCEP]: National Centers for Environmental Prediction